Info on Careers in Baking and Pastry Arts

 My goal is to become a Pastry Chef / Executive Pastry Chef.
 Can your program help me or should I look at other baking and pastry schools or programs?

-The Dorsey Schools Baking and Pastry Arts program
+The Dorsey College Baking and Pastry Arts program

 What will be covered in the program?